DETAILED ACTION

 In the present case, the additional limitations beyond the above-noted abstract idea are as follows (where the underlined portions are the “additional limitations” while the bolded portions continue to represent the “abstract idea”):

-A method of generating an engine health assessment based on one or more index values associated with environmental data and location data, the method comprising:
+A method of generating an engine health assessment, the method comprising:

-receiving, by a first computer system, a first set of data including environmental data;
+receiving, by a first computer system, a first set of data including environmental data from a remote sensor;

-receiving, by the first computer system, a second set of data including operating data having an operating time and location data from an aircraft having one or more engines;
+receiving, by the first computer system interfacing with an aircraft, a second set of data including operating data having an operating time and location data from the aircraft having one or more engines;

 calculating, by the first computer system, localized environmental data from the first set of data and the second set of data;

-generating, by the first computer system, one or more index values based on the localized environmental data;
+generating, by the first computer system, one or more index values from the localized environmental data;

-receiving, by a second computer system, the one or more index values from the first computer system;
+receiving, by a second computer system, the one or more index values from the first computer system, the one or more index values hiding the localized environmental data from the second computer system;

-receiving, by the second computer system, a third set of data comprising operational data of the one or more engines;
+receiving, from the aircraft by the second computer system, a third set of data comprising operational data from at least one of a sensor or a control input of the one or more engines;

-performing engine health assessment, by the second computer system, using an analytical model, based on the one or more index values, and the third set of data, to estimate a health of the one or more engines;
+performing engine health assessment, by the second computer system, using an analytical model, the analytical model to process based the third set of data according to the one or more index values to estimate a health of the one or more engines;

-determining, by the second computer system, a future health or condition of the one or more engines based on the estimated health of the one or more engines; and
+determining, by the second computer system, a remaining useful life of the one or more engines based on the estimated health of the one or more engines; and

-outputting, by the second computer system, recommended actions to perform maintenance to the one or more engines.
+outputting, by the second computer system, the remaining useful life to trigger at least one of maintenance or aggregation of the one or more engines.

 For the following reason(s), the examiner submits that the above identified additional limitations do not integrate the above-noted abstract idea into a practical application.

-Regarding the additional limitations of “receiving…a first set of data including environmental data”; “receiving…a second set of data including operating data having an operating time and location data from an aircraft having one or more engines”; “ receiving … the one or more index values from the first computer system”; “receiving …a third set of data comprising operational data of the one or more engines”, the examiner submits that these limitations are mere data gathering in conjunction with a law of nature or abstract idea (MPEP § 2106.05).
+Regarding the additional limitations of “receiving…a first set of data including environmental data from a remote sensor”; “receiving…a second set of data including operating data having an operating time and location data from the aircraft having one or more engines”; “receiving…the one or more index values from the first computer system, the one or more index values hiding the localized environmental data from the second computer system”; “receiving, from the aircraft … a third set of data comprising operational data from at least one of a sensor or a control input of the one or more engines”, the examiner submits that these limitations are mere data gathering in conjunction with a law of nature or abstract idea (MPEP § 2106.05).
 In particular, “receiving… data/values” indicate pre-solution activity such that it amounts no more than a step of gathering data for use in a claimed process.

-Regarding the additional limitations of “outputting … recommended actions to perform maintenance to the one or more engines”, the examiner submits that these limitations are mere data outputting in conjunction with a law of nature or abstract idea (MPEP § 2106.05).
-In particular, “outputting … recommended actions” indicate post-solution activity such that it amounts no more than a step of outputting data for use in a claimed process.
+Regarding the additional limitations of “outputting … the remaining useful life to trigger at least one of maintenance or aggregation of the one or more engines”, the examiner submits that these limitations are mere data outputting in conjunction with a law of nature or abstract idea (MPEP § 2106.05).
+In particular, “outputting … the remaining useful life” indicate post-solution activity such that it amounts no more than a step of outputting data for use in a claimed process.

 Thus, taken alone, the additional elements do not integrate the abstract idea into a practical application.
 Further, looking at the additional limitation(s) as an ordered combination or as a whole, the limitation(s) add no thing that is nor already present when looking at the elements taken individually.
 For instance, there is no indication that the additional elements, when considered as a whole, reflect an improvement in the functioning of a computer or an improvement to another technology or technical field, apply or use the above-noted judicial exception to effect a particular treatment or prophylaxis for a disease or medical condition, implement/use the above-noted judicial exception with a particular machine or manufacture that is integral to the claim, effect a transformation or reduction of a particular article to a different state or thing, or apply or use the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment.
 Such that the claim as a whole is not more than a drafting effort designed to monopolize the exception (MPEP § 2 106.05).
 Accordingly, the additional limitation(s) do/does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.